klukvenka/Hypermedia-Applications-Project/components/README.md

 ```
 This is the component which is re-used the most in the website.

-This component displays the areas, members and products based on the props passed to this component.
+This component displays either the areas, members and products based on the props passed to this component.

 Props: